 - Habitat, Tree, and Potential Hibernacula Surveys

 - Biological Assessments

-EnviroScience highly recommends initiating the coordination process with both the USFWS and state agencies as soon as possible in the project planning process to avoid delays or other restrictions to project completion.
-Listed bat species for which coordination may be necessary include the Indiana bat, Northern long-eared bat, Virginia big-eared bat, and the Gray bat, as detailed below.
+EnviroScience strongly recommends initiating the coordination process with both the USFWS and state agencies as soon as possible in the project planning process to avoid delays or other restrictions to project completion.
+Listed bat species for which coordination may be necessary include the Indiana bat, northern long-eared bat, Virginia big-eared bat, and the gray bat, as detailed below.
 EnviroScience can assist with coordination and surveys for these and any other bat species as needed.

 FEDERALLY ENDANGERED INDIANA BAT SURVEYS